Israel–Sri Lanka relations: History

-Israel was a source of weapons and training for the armed forces during the war against Liberation Tigers of Tamil Eelam and weapons sold to the country, including IAI Kfir Fighter Jet, the Super Dvora Mk III-class patrol boat, Saar 4 class missile boats and the Gabriel missile.
+Israel was a key source of weapons and training for the Sri Lanka Armed Forces during the Sri Lankan Civil War against the LTTE.
+Israel sold weapons to the country, including the IAI Kfir fighter jet, the Super Dvora Mk III-class patrol boat, Saar 4 class missile boats and the Gabriel missile.
+Israel also tested weapons off the coast of Sri Lanka such as the cruise missile Popeye.